Page loading ... Please wait.

 Printer Friendly Page

 Pumpkin can be used in so many baked goods.
-It's earthy flavor and dense fibrous texture is perfect for making cakes, pies, scones, bars and squares, and muffins.
+Its earthy flavor and dense fibrous texture is perfect in cakes, pies, tarts, cookies, scones, bars and squares, and muffins.
 I love how its orangey brown color stains the batter so you know instantly they will taste of pumpkin.
-Although there is a Pumpkin Muffin recipe already on the site, I just couldn't resist adding another one.
-These Pumpkin Chocolate Chip Muffins couldn't be more different; as they are more cake-like in texture and taste as they contain butter instead of oil, and while the other recipe uses whole wheat flour and bran, these muffins use all purpose flour.
+Although there is a Pumpkin Muffin recipe already on the site, I just couldn't resist adding this recipe.
+These Pumpkin Chocolate Chip Muffins couldn't be more different; as they are more cake-like in texture and taste as they contain butter instead of oil.
+And while the other recipe uses whole wheat flour and bran, these muffins use all purpose flour (plain flour).
 But what really sets these muffins apart, is the addition of chocolate chips.
-A little unusual, maybe, but pumpkin and chocolate are a wonderful combination.
+A little unusual, maybe, but pumpkin and chocolate are a delicious combination.

 This Pumpkin Chocolate Chip Muffin recipe is adapted from Baking from the Heart, a collaborative cookbook with Michael J Rosen, Share Our Strength (an anti hunger organization) and culinary chefs from all over the country.
 This particular recipe comes from Joanne Chang, owner of 'Flour', a bakery and cafe in Boston.
 Now, I have changed her recipe a bit.
 Her recipe calls for a 9 inch (23 cm) loaf pan instead of what I decided to use, a 12-cup muffin pan.
 If you would like to make a loaf, instead of muffins, just bake the batter in a 9 inch (23 cm) loaf pan for 50-60 minutes or until a toothpick inserted in the center of the loaf comes out clean.